margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I had already felt denied by Southern culture, but it woke me up to my Southern mom.
 I was already aware of the trucks at the Port and on the roads in Bristol, but it led me to love the truck drivers more everywhere.
 I had thought Country music was just for White People, but I realized I already listened to and played country music produced by African Americans.
-I denied that the music was for me, and prayed that there was another woman the song was for.
-I felt for him, and loved his heart, but felt guilt, rejected, and ignored, and ashamed, and I grew stronger.
-I felt ignored, and I wished him well, and encouraged him to move in another direction, and pushed him away.
-He broke away, and I trusted he was led to something better.
-When seeing more deeply, I realized he was a cowboy, a real cowboy, and saw more innocence in the cowboy hat.
-When listening more deeply, it reminded me of my high school friend, and woke me up to how he viewed the world in a clearer light.
-I saw the beauty of the Medieval English country, and true chivalry, where women and men are equal.
-I fell down hard to the ground, learned some life lessons, and the Black man from the South saved my life with good cheer, good faith, and a good conversation.
-I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.
-You can let this go, darling, your good, Southern uncles and aunts already calls you darling.
-So do not worry child, heaven has got a plan for you, always.
-You are a true Southerner, indeed, who is admitting to your wrongs, and seeking to understand and be better.

 ## At the Root ##
 At the root is the same heart responding and reacting to the same culture.